The Clough House

 Unearthing Childhood: 300 Years of North End Kids explores the lives of seven real children of diverse backgrounds who lived in Boston’s North End in the 1700s, 1800s, and early 1900s.
 This multimedia exhibit includes archaeological artifacts on loan from the City of Boston, videos, and activities for families with children.
 The exhibit is completely free and can be enjoyed by visitors of all ages.

 The exhibit is presented in partnership with the City of Boston Archaeology Department and was made possible by a grant from Mass Humanities, which provided funding through the Massachusetts Cultural Council (MCC), a grant from the Cabot Family Charitable Trust, and an anonymous donor.
+A Community Partnership Grant from the Massachusetts Convention Center Authority helps keep this exhibit free for all visitors.

 Still Standing: The Story of the Clough House